Is tahini good for weight loss. How much is too much?

-Despite its high calorie content, a tbsp of tahini a day supports weight loss.
+Incorporating tahini into meals can enhance the Mediterranean diet’s focus on whole, unprocessed foods, while providing a flavorful, nutrient-dense option for a variety of dishes.
+Despite its high-calorie content, a tbsp of tahini a day supports weight loss.
 Eating more than 2 tablespoons of tahini a day could be fattening, though.

-Tahini is high in calories.
-It has 595 calories per 100g.
+Tahini has 595 calories per 100g.
 Just 1 tbsp contains about 90 calories!
-Therefore, we shouldn’t eat too much.
-People who want to lose weight better limit the daily tahini intake to 1-2 tbsp.
+Therefore, people who want to lose weight better limit their daily tahini intake to 1-2 tbsp.

 100g1 tbsp